Your Spot-on Sundial kit will include:

 Hold the gnomon and slide the thin end with the two holes into the dial plate, so that it is slanting towards the centre.
 The gnomon is a tight fit in the dial plate, in order to ensure it is at the correct angle.
 It is best to start with the acute angle, and then "rock" the inner angle into position.

 Turn the sundial over.
-The two holes in the gnomon should both be clear of the base plate.
+The two holes in the gnomon should both be clear from the base plate.
 Position the gnomon retaining clip so that the "arms" are flat on the base plate, and the "hoop" is raised off the base plate.
 Then slide the clip through the two holes in the base of the gnomon.

-Push the gnomon retaining clip into the holes as far as is possible by hand.
-(The arms are very slightly tapered to ensure a tight fit.)
+Push the gnomon retaining clip into the holes as far as is possible by hand, the arms are very slightly tapered to ensure a tight fit.

 Set up the plinth on which the sundial will rest.
 Ensure that it is completely level in two directions at right angles to each other.